Jaco26/3-weekend-challenge/README.md

 *** IDEAS ***
 - Make table row editable by clicking on it --- with click, trigger modal for editing interface

+- On load, display table displayig existing tasks
+  - above that, display a navbar with a button to add a task, and controls to configure the table display
+  - clicking the button will load a modal form interface for users to enter new tasks